matejkovacc/Notetaking-app/README.md

 This application records a short audio clip, transcribes it using OpenAI's Whisper model, generates keywords and a summary using OpenAI's GPT-3.5 Turbo, and inserts the transcription and summary into a Microsoft Word document.

 # Installation
+Ensure you have Python and Pip installed on your machine.
+Then run:

 ```pip install -r requirements```

 # Setup